 TP + TN + FP + FN

 For example, a classifier algorithm determines the age range of a person based on their facial features.
 We feed the data along with labels and ask the algorithm to predict the values.
-Once all the values are predicted, we can apply the accuracy-test to evaluate the correct values.
+Once all the values are predicted, we can apply the accuracy test to evaluate the correct values.

 Answer: A game of chess with a computer is a type of reinforcement learning.
-Rather than feeding all the moves into the computer, it is made to learn the game and think like how a human would.
+Rather than feeding all the moves into the computer, it is made to learn the game and think like how a human would think.
 The computer improves as more and more scenarios and moves are put forward.

-Question: What are the differences between classification and regression algorithms?
+Question No. 35: What are the differences between classification and regression algorithms?
 How do you decide which one to use?

 Answer: Both classification and regression are supervised learning algorithms.
 However, classification divides the data into categories (class labels) and not a single value.
 For example, a set of balls can be categorized (or sorted) based on their colors.

 Some algorithms like decision trees can be used for classification as well as regression problems.
-If the problem is to label the data and assign it to a group, then we can use classification algorithms, however, if it is to find a quantity or a continuous value, we should use regression algorithms.
+If the problem is to label the data and assign it to a group, then we can use classification algorithms.
+However, if it is to find a quantity or a continuous value, we should use regression algorithms.

-Question: What is the decision tree?
+Question No. 36: What is the decision tree?
 What are the types of decision tree algorithms?

-Question: Which type of algorithm is email spam detection?
+Question No. 37: Which type of algorithm is email spam detection?
 How does it work?

-Email spam detection uses the decision tree algorithm.
+Answer: Email spam detection uses the decision tree algorithm.
 Decision trees are based on splitting the data based on some questions.
 The questions are related to the attributes of the dataset.
 Here is our detailed article on how decision trees in machine learning work.

-Question: There are many machine learning algorithms.
+Question No. 38: There are many machine learning algorithms.
 How will you choose which one to use for which problem?

 Answer: Many times, choosing the right algorithm could be just a trial and error way.
 You can try different algorithms and compare the accuracy to cross-validate them.
 If your dataset is huge, you should go for algorithms with high variance and low bias, whereas if your dataset is small, you should try algorithms or models that have low variance and high bias.

-Question: What is a recall?
+Question No. 39: What is a recall?

 Answer: A recall is the total number of truly positive results out of the results identified as true in a classification problem.
 For example, if the algorithm identifies 7 fruits as apples out of a set of 15 fruits, and only 4 are apples, then the recall will be 4/15.
-Learn more from Wikipedia.

-Question: What are the steps involved in machine learning?
+Question No. 40: What are the steps involved in machine learning?

 Answer: Although machine learning mainly involves building, training, and testing a model, there are several other preparation steps involved to reach this final stage of model creation.
-The various steps of machine learning are –
+The various steps of machine learning are:

-- Data collection – just having a large dataset is not enough.
+- Data collection – Just having a large dataset is not enough.
 The accuracy of a model depends upon the quality of data.

-- Train the model – model should be trained such that the accuracy score is high so that we can get an accurate prediction.
+- Train the model – The model should be trained such that the accuracy score is high so that we can get an accurate prediction.
 To achieve this, many iterations are performed so that the model can improvise and improve.

 - Test the model – Using testing data (new data), test the accuracy of the model.